andrew-bedford/re-blog/wwwroot/posts/to-open-source-or-not-to-open-source.md

 There are multiple tools (e.g., static analyis tools) and features (e.g., GitHub Pro) that are free to use on open source projects, but that require a paid version for private repositories.
 By making your project open source, you'll be able to benefit from these.

 ### Bus factor
 Simply put, the bus factor refers to the number of people who are essential to maintain a project.
 If these key individuals were to leave the team suddenly (e.g., hit by a bus), then the project would be at risk of failure.
 It is something that companies will consider before picking your software.
 By its very nature, open source projects usually have a higher bus factor because of its open collaborative style.
-Also, if a project grows stale and stops being maintained, it can always be forked by someone else.
+Also, if a project grows stale and stops being maintained, it can always be forked and continued by someone else.

 ---